jgnewman/hart/README.md

   document.getElementById("root")
 )

-reducer.watch(newData => renderer.update(newData))
+Reducer.watch(newData => Renderer.update(newData))
-reducer.update({
+Reducer.update({
   type: "INIT",
   payload: { counter: 0 }
 })
 ```

 This ought to feel very familiar to anyone who's ever used [Redux](https://redux.js.org/).
-One app (the `reducer`) does nothing but manage data transformations in a predictable way.
-The other app (the `renderer`) manages building the DOM.
-The renderer also observes the reducer for changes.
-When event handlers within the renderer trigger updates to the reducer, the updated data is passed back into the renderer which updates the DOM.
+One app (the `Reducer`) does nothing but manage data transformations in a predictable way.
+The other app (the `Renderer`) manages building the DOM.
+The Renderer also observes the Reducer for changes and makes use of event handlers that trigger those changes.

 This pattern makes it extremely easy to build Hart applications, no fancy middleware or 3rd party tools required.